-The University Health Center provides first-aid, health counseling and instruction, referrals to other community health facilities, and health education in the form of minicourses, seminars, dissemination of literature and informal individual or group discussions.
-The campus nurse maintains regular office hours and is on call in case of emergencies.
+The University Health Center provides first-aid, health counseling and instruction, referrals to other community health facilities, and health education in the form of mini-courses, seminars, dissemination of literature and informal individual or group discussions.
+All enrolled students are required to have immunization documentation on file in the Health Center, and all full-time students are also required to have the physical examination and blood work required by the University.
+The campus medical provider maintains regular office hours and is on call in case of emergencies.
 A licensed physician is available at the Health Center at regular intervals.
 Emergency care that cannot be handled on campus is referred to the local hospitals.
 All full-time students are required, during registration, to pay health services and medical insurance fees.
 All on-campus summer residents are also required to pay a health services fee.
 Insurance claim forms are available from the Health Services Center located in Gordon House on the St. Thomas campus and in the Great House on the St. Croix campus.